garethjohnsdesign/bristol-comedy-garden-2017/_line-up/wednesday.markdown

 layout: event
 ---

-Alan Davies is best known as the much-lauded resident dunderhead on QI, and charming but reticent crime solver Jonathan Creek.
-Davies’s virtuosic story-telling and whip-smart funny bones combine as he heads to the Big Top in Preston Park.
+Sean Lock is one of the UK’s most highly acclaimed and original comedians.
+The 8 Out 10 Cats Does Countdown team captain and British Comedy Award winning stand-up now brings his hyperactive imagination and hilariously surreal imagery to Bristol Comedy Garden.
+Come witness one of the most fertile comic minds in Britain.